AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/iam/tutorials/tabs/messaging-delegate.md

 /// UI Message delegate which is used to listen for current message lifecycle events
 @objc(AEPMessagingDelegate)
 public protocol MessagingDelegate {
-    /// Invoked when the any message is displayed
+    /// Invoked when a message is displayed
     /// - Parameters:
     ///     - message: UIMessaging message that is being displayed
     @objc(onShow:)
     func onShow(message: Showable)

-    /// Invoked when the any message is dismissed
+    /// Invoked when a message is dismissed
     /// - Parameters:
     ///     - message: UIMessaging message that is being dismissed
     @objc(onDismiss:)